Landscape Painting (1500-present)

 WORLDS TOP LANDSCAPES

 Landscape was an established genre in Chinese art by the fourth century CE, but in Western art, landscape painting doesn't really begin until after the era of Renaissance art in the sixteenth century.
 Of course many painters, from Roman times onwards, had included scenic views in their paintings, but these were ancilliary to the main theme of the painting.
 The main problem with landscape was that it ranked very low in the academic hierarchy of the genres (types of painting).
 This hierarchy, which crystallized during the Renaissance, ran as follows: (1) History painting; (2) Portrait art; (3) Genre Painting, that is scenes from everyday life; (4) Landscape; (5) Still Life.
 These rankings were definitively set out in 1669 by Andre Felibien, the secretary to the French Academy, in his Preface to a series of published lectures which he delivered to the Academy.
 Thus, the art world - including its patrons, teachers and artists - did not take landscape painting seriously, and attributed greater value to historical works, portraits and genre pictures.
 In addition, the Renaissance (and later 'neo-classical' and academic schools) followed Greek Art in giving primacy to the human body, especially the nude.
 By comparison, landscape was a non-event.

 In simple terms, until the early/mid-sixteenth century, landscape was included in pictures purely as a setting for human activity.
 The painting might have an historical or religious message, for which the scenery was merely background.
-Examples include: The Annunciation (1472) by Leonardo Da Vinci; St Francis in Ecstasy (1480) by Giovanni Bellini; Birth of Venus (1482), by Sandro Botticelli; Rest on the Flight into Egypt (1597) by Caravaggio; The Tempest (1508) by Giorgione.
-(See also Albrecht Altdorfer whose Landscape with Footbridge (1517-20, National Galley, London) is supposedly the first "pure" landscape.)
+Examples include: The Annunciation (1472) by Leonardo Da Vinci; Ecstasy of St Francis (1480) by Giovanni Bellini; Birth of Venus (1482), by Botticelli; Rest on the Flight into Egypt (1597) by Caravaggio; The Tempest (1508) by Giorgione.
+See also Albrecht Altdorfer whose Landscape with Footbridge (1517-20, National Galley, London) is supposedly the first "pure" landscape.